ckessler2/CORA_FiniteDiff/README.md

 [CORA](https://github.com/TUMcps/CORA) is a general-purpose reachability toolkit written in MATLAB, capable of verifying continuous nonlinear dynamic systems through reachability analysis.

 To verify a given model, CORA derives and solves Jacobian and Hessian matrices, but my model of interest ([Li 2022](https://doi.org/10.1017/jfm.2022.89)) is too complex for analytical derivations.
-My solution is to estimate partial derivatives using finite difference approximations, for which I have written two scripts.
+My solution is to estimate partial derivatives using finite difference approximations (FDAs), for which I have written two scripts.

 If reliable, this could enable CORA to be used with any dynamic model no matter how complex - the examples and benchmark systems are all relatively simple models.